stacks-network/stacks-core/sip/sip-003-peer-network.md

 ### Forwarding Data

+The Stacks peer network implements a flooding network for blocks and transactions in order to ensure that all peers receive a full copy of the chain state as it arrives on the network.
 Chain data may be forwarded to other peers without requesting them.
 In such case, a peer receives an unsolicited and un-asked-for `BlocksData`, `MicroblocksData`, or `Transaction` message.

-If the data has not been seen before by the peer, and the data is valid, then the peer forwards it to a subset of its neighbors.
+If the data has not been seen before by the peer, and the data is valid, then the peer forwards it to a subset of its neighbors (excluding the one that sent the data).
 If it has seen the data before, it does not forward it.
 The process for determining whether or not a block or transaction is valid will be discussed in a future SIP.
 However, at a high level, the following policies hold: